 Heide Park in Lower Saxony is the largest amusement park in the north of Germany.
 The Heide-Dorf is a fantastic replica of typical buildings from the Lüneburg Heath, and there is a charming Dutch section complete with trademark windmill and canal.
 USA also represents with a 1/3 scale (35 meter) replica of the Statue of Liberty.

-It is also home to Krake - the only dive coaster in Germany - where riders drop through a massive octopus' mouth near the beginning of the ride.
-Another highlight of this park is Scream, the fastest gyro-drop tower in the world reaching speeds of over 100 km.
+It is also home to Krake - the only dive coaster in Germany - where riders drop through a massive octopus's mouth near the beginning of the ride.
+Another highlight of this park is Scream, the fastest gyro-drop tower in the world, reaching speeds of over 100 km.

 03 of 08

-The park is also home to several themed hotels for every budget, including the four-star Chinese Ling Bao hotel, the three-star African Matamba hotel or the Smokey's Digger Camp tepee village.
+The park is also home to several themed hotels for every budget, including the four-star Chinese Ling Bao hotel, the three-star African Matamba hotel, and the Smokey's Digger Camp tepee village.

 04 of 08

 This theme park in Bavaria, one hour away from Munich, covers 43.5 hectares (107 acres) with this beloved childhood toy.
 Along with rides, roller coasters, and live shows, there is a Miniland of various German cities.
 Over 25 million Legos have been used to replicate European cities, landscapes, and landmarks as well as scenes from popular movies such as Star Wars, all on a on a scale of 1:20.
 By turning switches and pressing buttons, little visitors can bring the colorful Lego scenery to life.Continue to 5 of 8 below.